skelltech/.github/README.md

    - A dynamic data visualization platform integrating public records, crime data, and WiFi networks into interactive maps for awareness and decision-making.

 2. **SolTek**
 	-	A mission-driven solar energy service and consulting initiative focused on open sourced energy.
 SolTek optimizes the performance of solar installations through diagnostics, maintenance, and repair, ensuring sustainable and efficient energy solutions.
-With a commitment to environmental impact and innovation, SolTek empowers communities and businesses, starting in the UAE, to transition towards a cleaner, more sustainable future.
+With a commitment to environmental impact and innovation, SolTek empowers communities and businesses to transition towards a cleaner, more sustainable future.
 ---

 ## Core Principles